-Saint Paul Regional Water Services holds annual water tower open house
+Saint Paul Regional Water Services holds annual summer water tower open house

 Saint Paul Water Regional Water Services is pleased to announce the annual open house at the historic Highland Water Tower.

 The water tower is a Highland Park neighborhood landmark located at the intersection of Snelling Avenue and Ford Parkway.